 Looking to the future, GIS will continue to support a wide array of efforts.
 From urban planning to environmental preservation, analysts will use GIS to uncover unique insights that are rooted in geographic data.

-GIS will be instrumental for understanding how next-generation technology shapes our world.
-With the Internet of Things (IoT) space projected to explode, organizations will want to study how our increasingly interconnected world is impacted by geographic variables in real time.
+GIS will be instrumental in understanding how next-generation technology shapes our world.
+With the Internet of Things (IoT) space projected to explode, organizations will want to study how our increasingly interconnected world is impacted by geographic variables in real-time.

 Due to improvements in cloud computing, agencies will be able to share and analyze up-to-date spatial data more easily than ever before.
 This will be important as we face worldwide issues and challenges that affect many people.